-Conclusion
+C. Conclusion

-Orange Land's WTP and distribution system should be considered 100 percent U&U. Additionally, staff recommends no adjustment to purchased power and chemicals should be made for EUW.
+Orange Land's WTP and distribution system shall continue to be considered 100 percent U&U. Further, there appears to be no excessive unaccounted for water (EUW); therefore, we find that no adjustment shall be made to operating expenses for chemicals and purchased power.